BibhabenduMukherjee/Graphs/readme.md

    - Choose a starting node
    - Initialize data structures
    - Enqueue the starting node
-   - Iterate until the queue is empty
+   - Iterate until the queue is empty:

      - Dequeue a node from the front of the queue.
      - Visit the dequeued node and process it (or collect its information).
      - Enqueue all unvisited neighboring nodes of the dequeued node.
      - Mark each newly visited node as visited and enqueue it.

 ![Animated Gif](https://lh5.googleusercontent.com/JKY4V8OZEs5L68Mh2ZY5ZqiqGkaj8esWnTEUwEdygFQdRFowh7aCWpibaPRqkcR3SHBh2Q4Io856f2fAzM5Ae3nD2uLj7AEU3NnQfZ55E2ni0EzXceoVTJtHzqGlUhQ9-izy5Y0v1DK0xIQ4vUxs9Ds)